 Do you need a license or certification to become a bartender?

-Just like how bartending age requirements differ in each state, the need for a bartending license also varies depending on where you want to work.
+Like bartending age requirements differ in each state, the need for a bartending license also varies depending on where you want to work.
 States like Arizona, New Jersey, and West Virginia don't require you to present a license to be employed as a bartender.
-Meanwhile, you need to get one when seeking employment in Oregon, Nevada, and Washington.
+Meanwhile, you need one when seeking employment in Oregon, Nevada, and Washington.

-Despite these mandates, businesses still have the last say when it comes to their own hiring qualifications.
+Despite these mandates, businesses still have the last say regarding their hiring qualifications.
 So even if the state doesn’t require it, your prospective employer can.

-A bartending license course teaches local alcohol laws, along with tips that can help you on the job like how to identify fake IDs and avoid selling to underage and intoxicated persons.
+A bartending license course teaches local alcohol laws, along with tips that can help you on the job, like identifying fake IDs and avoiding selling to underage and intoxicated persons.

 Thankfully, getting a bartending license is quick.
 Serving Alcohol’s reputable state-certified bartending courses take less than 4 hours to complete.
 Check it out.